WebAssembly/tool-conventions/EHScheme.md

 [prunes](https://github.com/llvm-mirror/llvm/blob/c1e866c7f106668016372d945e397d2b003c6c84/lib/CodeGen/DwarfEHPrepare.cpp#L132)
-basic blocks like `eh.resume` in the code above, considering it unreachable, which holds true in other EH schemes, because if there is neither matching catch clause nor cleanup actions (such as calling destructors to stack-allocated objects) to do, the unwinder does not even stops at this call frame.
+basic blocks like `eh.resume` in the code above, considering it unreachable, which holds true in other EH schemes, because if there is neither matching catch site nor cleanup actions (such as calling destructors to stack-allocated objects) to do, the unwinder does not even stops at this call frame.
 But as we mentioned earlier, WebAssembly unwinding is done by JS engine and it stops at every call frame that has WebAssembly `catch` instruction.
 So, in the example